Cg-boy/open-driving-3d/Readme.txt

 Welcome!

 Open-Driving-3D is a driving simulator that I'm making in python with panda3d.
 I plan to at some point add AI traffic.
-Its fairly simple right now, but its only on version 0.06.
+Ok, I know you can't really do much in it right now, but its only on version 0.07.

 The reason I wanted to create a driving sim was because there don't seem to be enough free ones.